zlintian/SBayesRC_pipeline/README.md

 This is a pipeline how I format any GWAS summary-level data into cojo format, and use SBayesRC method to generate predictors.
-The method is implemented in GCTB.
+The method is implemented in [GCTB](https://cnsgenomics.com/software/gctb/#SBayesRCTutorial).
 We also included example code to run SBayesR, SBayesS, COJO and clumping on this page.
+They are put in a pipeline with the tool [qsubshcom](https://github.com/zhilizheng/qsubshcom).

 # Preparation